 The unified field 4-dimensional relativistic Dirac equation

-Albert Einstein, Lorentz and Minkowski together published the theory of special relativity in 1905 and Einstein published his Unified Field Theory of General Relativity in 1915, based on a curved 4-dimensional space-time continuum to integrate the gravitational field and the electromagnetic field in one Unified Field Theory.
-Since then, the method of Einstein’s Unifying Field Theory has been developed by many others in more than 4 dimensions resulting finally in the well-known 10-dimensional and 11-dimensional “string theory.”
-The original Kaluza-Klein theory was one of the first attempts to create a unified field theory.
+Albert Einstein, Lorentz and Minkowski together published in 1905 the Theory of Special Relativity and Einstein published in 1915 his Unified Field Theory of General Relativity based on a curved 4-dimensional Space-Time Continuum to integrate the gravitational field and the electromagnetic field in one Unified Field Theory.
+Since then the method of Einstein’s Unifying Field Theory has been developed by many others in more than 4 dimensions resulting finally in the well-known 10-dimensional and 11-dimensional “string theory”.
+The original Kaluza- Klein theory was one of the first attempts to create a unified field theory.
 After many years of research, the 11-dimensional Super String Theory did not lead to the fundamental answers on the fundamental questions in Physics.
 Why do elementary particles have the exact numbers for mass, charge and spin.
-To find answers a new path in physics has been chosen.
-The path that has been based on a fundamental property in our universe is the fundamental property of equilibrium.
+To find answers a new path in Physics has been chosen.
+A path that has been based on a fundamental property in our universe.
+The fundamental property of equilibrium.
 The whole Universe is in a perfect Equilibrium.
 This fundamental property of Equilibrium has been extended to a 4-dimensional Hyperspace Continuum in which a perfect equilibrium persists in any of the 4 coordinate directions.
-The requirement of a 4-dimensional Equilibrium results in the outcome that the Dirac Equation is only one equation in a set of four equations.
+The requirement of a 4-dimensional Equilibrium results in the outcome that the Dirac Equation is only one equation in a set of 4 equations.
 And that the Dirac Equation originates from an electromagnetic equation in the time-energy domain.
 This new 4-Dimensional Hyperspace Equilibrium Theory opens a new door to an unexplored field of mathematical and physical challenges.
 This theory is a new approach in physics based on a 4-Dimensional Hyperspace Equilibrium resulting in the 4-dimensional Dirac Equation.
 Solving these 4 simultaneous equations requires an immense computer performance and offers the possibilities to find the answers to the fundamental questions in physics within a quantum mechanical 4-Dimensional Frame-Work.

 E-mail: [email protected]